Vector2 LerpTo( Vector2 target, float t, bool clamp )

 Description

-The LerpTo method is an instance method of the Vector2 struct that interpolates between the current vector and a target vector.
-The interpolation is controlled by a parameter t, which represents the interpolation factor.
-The method can optionally clamp the result to ensure it remains between the start and target vectors.
+The LerpTo method is an instance method of the Vector2 struct that interpolates between the current vector and a target vector by a specified fraction.
+This method is useful for smooth transitions between two vectors over time.

 Usage

-To use the LerpTo method, call it on an instance of Vector2, passing in the target vector, the interpolation factor t, and a boolean indicating whether to clamp the result.
-The method returns a new Vector2 that is the result of the interpolation.
+To use the LerpTo method, call it on an instance of Vector2, passing in the target vector, the interpolation fraction, and a boolean indicating whether to clamp the result between the start and target vectors.

-The interpolation factor t should be a value between 0 and 1, where 0 returns the original vector and 1 returns the target vector.
-If clamp is set to true, the result will be clamped between the original and target vectors.
+The t parameter should be a value between 0 and 1, where 0 returns the start vector and 1 returns the target vector.
+If clamp is set to true, the result will be clamped to the range defined by the start and target vectors.

 Example